5-ean/Rochambeau-cards/README.md

 > 2. Wildlife link and section - https://en.wikipedia.org/wiki/Biodiversity_of_New_Zealand
 > 3. Activites link and section - https://en.wikipedia.org/wiki/Tourism_in_New_Zealand
 > * [Google maps](https://www.google.co.uk/maps) - Used for pindrop link in bootstrap carousel caption area.
->
->**Text & Images** - Text generation by myself and [Wikipedia](https://www.wikipedia.org/).
-Background images and gallery elements for the Project were taken by myself.
-> * [Pixabay](https://pixabay.com/) - Image of Beer Cup take us from site.
-Cup (cup.png) - Picture uploaded by mirandableijenberg.

 **Special Mentions**